Attending an Unemployment Insurance Hearing

 Bring Copies of Any Written Materials You Want to Submit at the Hearing.

 The evidence you submit must relate to the issue(s) of the case.
 Bring the original document and two copies with you to the hearing.
-The judge will decide what to accept as evidence.
-If you bring a video or audiotape, you must bring equipment to play it at the hearing.
-All exhibits are left with the judge.
+The appeal tribunal will decide what to accept as evidence.
+If you bring a video or audio recording, video evidence must be supplied to the hearing office in a .mp4 (MP4) format.
+All exhibits are left with the appeal tribunal.

 CERTIFIED MEDICAL REPORTS